ClementNerma/Rave/docs/books/hybrid.md

 * A **signature** describes an entity
 * A **declaration** is the combination of a **declaration keyword** (e.g. `let`, `struct`, `class`) and a signature
 * An **initialization value** is the action of assigning a value to an assignable entity before closing its declaration
-* A **futurely-declared** assignable entity is an entity that doesn't have an initialization value, even its own type's one

 #### Functions